 \section{Introduction}

 The notion of tilting objects is basic to study the structure of a given derived category.
 The set of partial tilting modules over a finite dimensional algebra has a structure of a simplicial complex, and gives rise to a fan in the Grothendieck group.
-Their structure has been studied by a number of authors including \cite{RiS,U,H1}.
-The class of silting objects gives a completion of the class of tilting objects from a point of view of mutation.
-Silting objects correspond bijectively with other important objects in the derived category, including (co-)t-structures and simple-minded collections.
-The subset of 2-term silting complexes has an especially nice structure.
+Their structure has been studied by a number of authors including \cite{RiS,U,Hi1}.
+The class of silting objects gives a completion of the class of tilting objects from a point of view of mutation \cite{KV,AI}.
+Silting objects correspond bijectively with other important objects in the derived category, including (co-)t-structures and simple-minded collections \cite{AIR,IT,KY}.
+The subset of 2-term silting complexes enjoys especially nice properties, e.g.\ \cite{An,As1,AMV,BY,DIRRT}.
 It plays an important role in categorification of cluster algebras of Fomin and Zelevinsky.
 The 2-term silting version of the simplicial complex and the fan as well as their applications to cluster algebras have been studied e.g.\ in \cite{Pl2,DF,B,DIJ,BST,As2}.

-One of main problems in tilting theory is to classify algebras which are \emph{$g$-finite} (that is, there are only finitely many isomorphism classes of basic 2-term silting complexes).
+One of main problems in tilting theory is to classify algebras which are \emph{$g$-finite} (that is, there are only finitely many isomorphism classes of basic 2-term silting complexes, also called as \emph{$\tau$-tilting finite} \cite{DIJ}).
 Giving an explicit classification up to algebra isomorphism is not a reasonable problem to study (e.g.\ any local algebra is $g$-finite).
 Thus the Hasse quivers of basic 2-term silting complexes have been studied by a number of researchers.
-As was pointed out in \cite{DIJ}, the associated fan is a stronger combinatorial invariant than the Hasse quiver.
+As is pointed out in \cite{DIJ}, the associated fan is a stronger combinatorial invariant than the Hasse quiver.